marcussacana/LucaSystem/README.md

 	Tried open CZ1 and CZ3 using textures tools, failed, Maybe is compressed.

 	The PAK can contains the file name or not, maybe 2 files with same name

+Translation:
+-Acutally we can translate using my modded version in my Specif-Games repositorie -The FONT.DAT contains one file for font family and size, unk format, srry